5 Home Remedies for Intestinal Parasites

 3. Castor oil and milk

-Castor oil and milk is an old remedy that makes it easier to get rid of parasites along with other waste.
+Castor oil and milk is an old remedy that makes it easier to get rid of the waste you have in your intestines.

 - 1 tablespoon of castor oil